José de la Riva-Agüero y Osma

+He was a notable polygraph and his works included treatises on law, literary history, the history of Peru, legal philosophy and religious thought, many of which have had great impact and fundamental influence on the development of Peruvian culture.
+His thought followed a changing trajectory, evolving from a youthful liberalism to a severe conservatism rooted in Christianity.
+He did not marry or leave an inheritance, bequeathing most of his fortune (made up of agricultural estates and works of art) to the Pontifical Catholic University of Peru, thus becoming the main benefactor of the institution, which created the Riva-Agüero Institute three years after his death.

 Early years

 Riva-Agüero was born in Lima, the only child of José Carlos de la Riva-Agüero y Riglos and María de los Dolores de Osma y Sancho-Dávila, 5th Marquise of Montealegre de Aulestia.
 He was a grandson of José de la Riva-Agüero y Looz and a patrilineal descendant of José de la Riva-Agüero y Sánchez-Boquete, first President of Peru, and the Princess Caroline-Arnoldine de Looz-Corswarem.

-He was educated at Recoleta Sacred Heart School and University of San Marcos, where he read philosophy, human sciences and law.
-While at San Marcos, he gained a reputation for academic excellence and political activism, and was part of the so-called Generation of 900.
+He was educated at Recoleta Sacred Heart School and the University of San Marcos, where he read philosophy, human sciences and law.
+While at San Marcos, he gained a reputation for academic excellence and political activism, and was part of the so-called Generation of 1900.
 He received a Bachelor of Arts degree and a Doctorate degree in human sciences in 1905 and 1910, respectively, and a Bachelor of Arts in law in 1911.
-Riva-Agüero wrote his senior thesis on "History in Peru" (La Historia en el Perú), the earliest work of historiography to be written in Latin America.
+Riva-Agüero wrote his dissertation on "History in Peru" (La Historia en el Perú), the earliest work of historiography to be written in Latin America.
 Eventually, he became a lecturer of history of Peru at San Marcos in 1910.

-In 1911, he published an article defending the issuance of an amnesty law for the political prisoners involving in the 1909 coup d'état attempt against the Augusto Leguía's regime.
-The Leguía's Minister of the Interior, Juan de Dios Salazar, ordered his arrest, which immediately provoked bitter university protests and demonstrations that resulted in violent political repression by the National Gendarmerie.
+In 1911, he published an article defending the issuance of an amnesty law for the political prisoners involved in the 1909 coup d'état attempt against Augusto Leguía.
+Leguía's Minister of the Interior, Juan de Dios Salazar, ordered his arrest, which immediately provoked bitter university protests and demonstrations that resulted in violent political repression by the National Gendarmerie.
 This event was the first confrontation between university students and police forces in the history of Peru.
 A few days after his imprisonment, he was released due to political pressure and the Minister resigned from his office.